 To enable this feature please first speak with your Account Manager or Client Executive as we offer different enablement paths depending on the complexity of your requirements.
-Once requirements are defined, submit a work order to Global Product Support (GPS) to enable the data retention rules for Legal Entity and Location OUs.
+Once requirements are defined, submit a work order to Global Customer Support to enable the data retention rules for Legal Entity and Location OUs.

 Map Data Retention to Legal Entity/Location OU

-To define the data retention rules for Legal Entity and Location OUs, you must submit a work order to GPS.
+To define the data retention rules for Legal Entity and Location OUs, you must submit a work order to Global Customer Support.